demisto/content/Packs/CrisisManagement/Dashboards/Employee_Health_Status_CHANGELOG.md

 ## [Unreleased]
-The dashboard will no longer exist before version 6.0.
+This dashboard will be available from Cortex XSOAR v6.0.